 WHAT ABOUT MEDICAL FACILITIES?

-AHKi cannot facilitate care or be responsible for those with special medical conditions.
+AHKi cannot facilitate care or be responsible for those with an illness or special medical condition.
 We suggest participants who have concerns about traveling to Costa Rica with specific medical conditions, contact the hospitals and get the information from them directly.
-We have several clinics and one pharmacy within 30/40 minutes and hospital one hour away.
 Please, be mindful of self-care and bring any medications you may need.

 DO YOU HAVE WIFI, TELEVISION?